Yacubane/esp32-arduino-matter/README.md

 3. Restart Arduino IDE.

 ## Future and possibilities
-* Building packages for other variants of ESP32
+* Building packages for other variants of ESP32.
+If you would like to test other variants of ESP32, please create an issue.
 * Providing scripts for buliding ESP32 Arduino Matter for specified Matter / esp-matter / ESP-IDF branches
 * Creating more user-friendly access to Matter clusters